 Where it was made

 The most highly respected examples of Barolo wine are thought to come from the “cru” vineyards – the word “cru” is used to remind buyers of the grand French wines.
-The five top Barolo “crus” are located in the following villages:
+The five top Barolo wines come from the following villages, or communes:

 - La Morra